wilsotobianco/prescrypto-docs/docs/tutorial/overview.md

 ### Delete or remove memberships

 There is a way to elimitate a membership, using this endpoint but this will be as a soft delete.
 That means that the `"is_deleted"` field will be set to `true`.
-Lets see the example
+Let's see the example

 Request
 ```